Sulzerlab/ImgloaderV1/README.md

 Open Imgloader_build and load the sample images included by clicking on any of the included images.
 They will load in sequence.

-For additional information about inputs and outputs to the Matlab GUI, consult the
+For additional information about inputs and outputs to the Matlab GUI, consult the Powerpoint files located in the repository.